-In our fast-paced, microcomputer world, it's easy to take for granted the ancient and aromatic giants that speckle our world in graceful silence.
-Our children, and our children's children give the majority of their attention to electronic devices that often keep them indoors.
+In our fast-paced, microcomputer world, it’s easy to take for granted the ancient and aromatic giants that dot our world in graceful silence.
+Our children and our children’s children give most of their attention to electronic devices that often keep them indoors.
 Neighborhood streets are dead with inactivity, where once they were alive with shouts and laughter from the children living in that area.
 Neighborhood parks suffer from the same neglect.
-It's not just the young who believe they have little to no use for nature; those of us who grew up before the age of the computer often trade nature for modern conveniences.
+It’s not just the young who believe they have little to no use for nature; those of us who grew up before the age of the computer often trade nature for modern conveniences.

-Most of us know that a mature tree casting a relaxing shade over a home in the hot summer months offers significant cooling to that home, usually lowering temperatures in specific rooms.
-Before artificial air cooling practices were common in most societies around the globe, trees were highly appreciated for their natural cooling effects.
-As a matter of fact, researchers at the University of Georgia state that trees can potentially lower the temperature of a room or a home by as much as 20 degrees.
+Most of us know that a mature tree casting a soothing shade over a home in the hot summer months offers significant cooling to that home, usually lowering temperatures in specific rooms.
+Before artificial air cooling practices were standard in most societies around the globe, trees were highly appreciated for their natural cooling effects.
+Researchers at the University of Georgia state trees can potentially lower the temperature of a room or a home by as much as 20 degrees.

-What most people don't realize, however, is the actual value mature trees bring to a home.
-In urban areas, agents and buyers alike will appraise the value of property anywhere from 10% to 25% higher when trees are present.
-This incredible jump to a residential property is likely echoed in more suburban areas, as shown other studies.
-In fact, the overall sale ability of a home is impacted anywhere from 83-98%, depending on the area of its location.
+What most people don’t realize, however, is the actual value mature trees bring to a home.
+In urban areas, agents and buyers alike will appraise property value anywhere from 10% to 25% higher when trees are present.
+This incredible jump to a residential property is likely echoed in more suburban areas, as shown in other studies.
+The overall saleability is impacted anywhere from 83-98%, depending on the area of its location.

-It only takes a few moments of introspect to understand the reasons behind this trend.
-Aesthetically speaking, trees add an obvious beauty and charm to even the most run down establishment.
-Placed in an area that has been maintained, a person might begin to think about placing a tire swing in one of the trees, picturing hours of joyful laughter as their children or grandchildren enjoy this timeless pleasure.
-Large trees provide shelter for family gatherings, daytime picnics with toddlers, hiding places for serious minded children who also want an easy escape should they be spotted.
+It only takes a few moments of introspection to understand the reasons behind this trend.
+Aesthetically speaking, trees add an obvious beauty and charm to even the most run-down establishment.
+Placed in an area maintained, a person might begin to think about placing a tire swing in one of the trees, picturing hours of joyful laughter as their children or grandchildren enjoy this timeless pleasure.
+Large trees provide shelter for family gatherings, daytime picnics with toddlers, hiding places for serious-minded children who also want an easy escape should they be spotted.
 Once a tree is seen, ideas begin to form of how it can be used.
-Bird lovers will place simple to ornate feeders, anticipating the feathered friends they'll quietly spy on from afar.
+Bird lovers will place simply to ornate feeders, anticipating the feathered friends they’ll quietly spy on from afar.
 Offering a small amount of seclusion, anyone from young poets to couples wanting to steal a quick kiss find great value in times of need.
-Trees oftentimes help create memories.
+Trees often help create memories.

-Then there's the energy aspect that we briefly touched on.
+Then there’s the energy aspect that we briefly touched on.
 Savvy home buyers know that large trees help reduce energy costs in the warmer months.
-Treepeople.org state that as few as three trees planted in key spots around a home may cut air conditioning costs up to 50%.
-A young, healthy tree is said to be equal to ten window air conditioners that run constantly for 20 hours.
-According to the USDA Forest Service, trees not only help reduce energy costs during warmer months, but can reduce them in the cooler months as well.
+Treepeople.org states that as few as three trees planted in critical spots around a home may cut air conditioning costs up to 50%.
+A young, healthy tree is equal to ten window air conditioners that constantly run for 20 hours.
+According to the USDA Forest Service, trees not only help reduce energy costs during warmer months but can reduce them in the cooler months as well.